digitalnoma/digitalnoma/README.md

 #
 ## ☄️ What drives you nowadays?
-I'm still figuring things out, like how many of us are.
-But there's one thing for sure, I love challenging myself and finding solutions to global issues.
+I love challenging myself and finding solutions to global issues.
 Impact has always beeen my driving force, one that gets me up early before the crack of dawn, and a force that propels and ascends me to greater heights.
-I envision a world with equitable access to education, healthcare and opportunities for the underprevileged, with tech as the enabler. <br/>
+I envision a world with equitable access to education, healthcare and opportunities for the underprevileged, with tech as my enabler. <br/>

-Here's to more seemingly insurmountable mountains in life 🥂

 <br />